 If you were to ever watch any of the Pure Grenada promotions and hear their sugary sweet melodies, paired with the deliberate selection of video slides depicting Grenada at its most alluring, you’d waste no time booking a vacation to the tri-island state, which includes the nearby Petite Martinique and Carriacou.

-Even without experiencing these promotions portraying the geo-tourism destination at its best, you’d have likely heard enough about the Spice Isle to warrant further investigation into whether or not it is the ideal place to bring your Caribbean vacation fantasy to life.
+Even without having seen these promotions portraying the geo-tourism destination at its best, you’d have likely heard enough about the Spice Isle to warrant further investigation into whether or not it is the ideal place to bring your Caribbean vacation to life.
 If so, your next obvious question is likely: when would be the best time to go?

 Grenada is one of the smaller islands of the Caribbean, with an area of only 133 square miles.
 Despite its small size, you won’t find a short supply of things to do and explore on the island, regardless of the time of year.

-The best time to visit Grenada is during peak season, between February and April, because these are the months with the least rainfall, which means your chances of a picture-perfect vacation are that much higher.
-For better availability, travel in the shoulder season in the months of December, January or May.
+The best time to visit Grenada is during peak season, between mid-December and mid-April, because these are the months with the least rainfall, which means your chances of a picture-perfect vacation are that much higher.
+For better availability and slightly less crowds, travel in the shoulder season in the months of November or May.
 During these months you can expect a slight increase of brief, tropical showers.
 Often those showers give way to sunshine for the rest of the day.
 Daytime temperatures are between 86 and 88 °F year-round.

 In this article on the Sandals Blog:

 Like most Caribbean islands, you can expect a relatively humid atmosphere in Grenada.
 Temperatures are on average, about 86 °F during the early months of January and February, which are also reported to be the coolest compared to other months.
-During July and August, the temperature rises to about 88 °F. At this time, the hurricane season has begun and rainfall increases and records at about 10 inches a month.
+During July and August, the temperature rises to about 88 °F. At this time, the wet season has begun and rainfall increases slightly.

 Unlike other parts of the world which use four seasons to predict what the weather will be like at any given time, the Caribbean uses only two: wet and dry.
-The wet season in Grenada is generally in line with the Atlantic hurricane season, from June to November every year.
-The only difference is that December is often incorporated in the wet season.
-The dry season in Grenada can start from December, and usually ends in May.
+The wet season in Grenada is from June to November every year.
+The dry season in Grenada can start from December, and usually ends around May.

-St. George’s, the capital of Grenada, experiences about 78 inches of rainfall annually, where about a monthly average of 8 and 10 inches falls in the months of June to November, during the wet season.
-Compare this to the 3 to 4 inches rainfall a month during the months of January and May.
+St. George’s, the capital of Grenada, experiences about 78 inches of rainfall annually, where about a monthly average of 8 and 10 inches falls in the months of June to November.
+You'll find 3 to 4 inches rainfall a month during the months of January and May.
 The months of February, March and April are the driest, and therefore the best time to enjoy a well-deserved beach vacation.

 Insider tip: With 10 world-class restaurants and six themed bars, Sandals Grenada may be the perfect choice for your Caribbean vacation.
 This all-inclusive adults-only resort is perfect for high season travel with lots of amenities located on site.